swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!--
 Speaker notes — Bonus slide content:

-Monitoring — current situation:
-- The model's behavior can drift over time.
-- Degradation in performance is hard to detect.
-- Issues are often discovered too late, after users are impacted.
+Today, model drift and degradation are often discovered too late.

-Monitoring — what we improve:
-- Track model performance and data drift continuously.
-- Detect anomalies and regressions early.
-- Alert the team when the model needs attention.
+What changes: continuously log predictions, detect drift with Evidently AI, and alert the team when the model needs attention.
 -->

 ## 5. Label and retrain